JojoInNutShell/number-sorter/README.md

 ## What type of sort available?
 -Bubble sort

 -Insertion sort

 -Selection sort

 ---------------------------------------------
-More types of sorting will be added later on!
+More number sorting methods will be added later on!

 ## What you can use this script for?
 -Number sorting